 They all jump on the Kushner bandwagon.
 Remember the rabbi that wrote the book, When Bad Things Happen to Good People?
 The problem with that title is, there are no good people.
 But that’s his view.
 He knew that God was the issue.
 And in the problem with evil, you're going to end up with God.
 You're never going to get away from that, unless you invent a new God.
 And that’s the ultimate blasphemy.

 So, there’s two things I want to get to.
-One is the singular authority Scripture and the other is the singular reality of Christ as the one and only Savior.
+One is the singular authority of Scripture, and the other is the singular reality of Christ as the one and only savior.
 And I’m just looking for places to say that.
 But, so I was banging on those two drums this night.
-And I went back to my office the day and I got a phone call.
-And I got a phone call and it was from Guy Richie, the husband of Madonna.
+And I went back to my office the next day and I got a phone call.
+And I got a phone call, and it was from Guy Richie, the husband of Madonna.
 You know, I don't think I’m on his favorite five.
-I’m pretty sure I’m not so I don't know what resurrected him out of the woodwork, but he said, “Would you come to my house and talk to me?”
-Sure.
+I’m pretty sure I’m not, so I don't know what resurrected him out of the woodwork.
+But he said, “Would you come to my house and talk to me?”
+Sure!

 And, later it says, “All that God decrees and providentially brings to pass, is all to the praise of his glory.
 Therefore, the existence of evil is, in the end, to the praise of his glory.”